Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Introduction

 We use these insights to study policies for maximizing the total discounted number of transported donations.
-The optimal policy depends on the relative growth due to adopted matches compared to \temporary \ matches.
-In the \emph{Adoption Growth Dominance (AGD)} regime, adopted matches lead to relatively more volunteer growth, and we provide the intuitive result that full adoption is optimal (Theorem~\ref{thm:optregimea}).
-In the complementary \emph{Adoption Growth Non-Dominance (AGN)} regime, \temporary \ matches lead to relatively more volunteer growth, so decreasing adoption increases the number of volunteers in the subsequent period.
-We show that when the market is sufficiently thick, the optimal myopic policy of no adoption also maximizes total discounted matches (Theorem~\ref{thm:optregimeB}).
-For insufficiently thick markets in the AGN regime, a policy of no adoption achieves a constant-factor approximation, where the approximation factor improves with market thickness (Theorem~\ref{thm:approxregimeB}).
+The optimal policy depends on the relative engagement of volunteers in adopted matches compared to volunteers in \temporary\ matches.
+In the \emph{Adoption Growth Dominance (AGD)} regime, adopted matches lead to relatively more volunteer {engagement}, and we provide the intuitive result that full adoption is optimal (Theorem~\ref{thm:optregimea}).
+In the complementary \emph{Adoption Growth Non-Dominance (AGN)} regime decreasing adoption increases {volunteer engagement} in the subsequent period.
+We show that when the market is sufficiently thick, a policy of disallowing adoption is both myopically optimal and maximizes total discounted matches (Theorem~\ref{thm:optregimeB}).
+For insufficiently thick markets in the AGN regime, a policy of disallowing adoption achieves a constant-factor approximation, where the approximation factor improves with market thickness (Theorem~\ref{thm:approxregimeB}).